rancher/partner-charts/README.md

 # partner-charts

-This repository is reserved for partner charts in the Rancher's v2.5+ catalog.
-As part of this catalog, all charts will benefit of a cloud native packaging system that directly references an upstream chart from a Helm repository and automates applying Rancher specific modifications and adding overlay files on top of it.
+This repository is reserved for partner charts in Rancher's v2.5+ catalog.
+Its helm charts are based on upstream charts.
+Rancher-specific modifications are applied to these charts, and overlay files may be added as well.
+These charts are then served from this repository so that they are available within Rancher.

 ## Requirements